“I Realized Our Marriage Was In Trouble.”

 Forgetfulness, lack of focus, and other ADHD symptoms can take a toll on a marriage.
 Discover how one couple found solutions from an ADHD coach.

 The life of 31-year-old Chris White hasn’t been an easy one.
-During late adolescence and in his early 20s, he suffered from bouts of depression and debilitating stomach problems due to an undetected ulcer.
+During late adolescence and in his early 20s, he suffered from a mood disorder and debilitating stomach problems due to an undetected ulcer.
 But it was his untreated attention deficit hyperactivity disorder (ADHD), Chris admits, that eventually threatened his career and his marriage.

 Growing up in a large suburban town 20 miles outside of Chicago, Chris felt that he didn’t measure up to his classmates in high school.
 He struggled academically and didn’t fit in with his peers, although he did excel at springboard diving.
 At 20, he attempted suicide by taking an overdose of antidepressants.
 The psychiatrist he started seeing concluded that his poor grades, lack of focus, and social awkwardness were indeed caused by ADHD.